SumayKalra/cse15L-labreports-winter2024/index.md

 [user@sahara ~] $
 ```

-If you don't cd anything in the terminal it will do nothing as cd'ing is used to go into a directory and gain access to other things such as more directories or files.
-Not an error but nothing happened.
+The current directory is '/home'.
+If you don't cd anything with no arguments it will chang the directory to the root directory, so this does not result in an error.

 <h3 id="custom-id">CD Directory</h3>